 Before I talk about station, please see the map at JR West official website.

-Four railway companies, JR Central (Tokaido Shinkansen to Tokyo, Nagoya, Shin-Osaka), JR west (Kyoto line, Biwako line, Nara line, Sagano line, Haruka and many more), Kintetsu Railway (to Nara, Ise, Nagoya) and Kyoto Subway Karasuma line trains depart / arrive in Kyoto station.
+Four railway companies, JR Central (Tokaido Shinkansen to Tokyo, Nagoya, Shin-Osaka), JR West (Kyoto line, Biwako line, Nara line, Sagano line, Haruka and many more), Kintetsu Railway (to Nara, Ise, Nagoya) and Kyoto Subway Karasuma line trains depart / arrive in Kyoto station.
 JR Central and JR West are technically different companies.
 But both companies are same JR group and those are covered by JR Pass as you probably know.
-(But Nozomi of Tokaido Shinkansen is not covered by JR Pass.)
+(But Nozomi of the Tokaido Shinkansen is not covered by JR Pass.)

 Kyoto station is three levels structure.
 On the ground floor, all JR West line’s platforms are located.
 You can take the train to Nara (Nara line), Kyoto line (Osaka, Kobe), Sagano line (Arashiyama), Limited Express Haruka (Kansai airport), Limited Express Thunderbird (Kanazawa), Limited Express Kinosaki (Kinosaki Onsen) and many more trains.